AuthenticExecution/env/manager/README.md

 # this target uses the `manager/init_sgx.yaml` file.
 Check above for more info
 make init_manager

-# Now the AM is up and running.
-A `reactive-tools` deployment can be done.
+# Now the AM is up and running, waiting for commands.
 ```

 ## Integration in reactive-tools